 If you meet a property manager who will rent a property for five percent, run – don’t walk – away.
 You’re getting into a situation where you won’t get the service you need and deserve.

 It’s important to get everything you can out of your rental property.
-If you’d like to talk about how we can increase the value of your property by up to 40 percent in six months, contact us at Real Property Management Santa Barbara.
+If you’d like to talk about how we can increase the value of your property by up to 40 percent in six months, contact us at Santa Barbara Property Management.